Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 This web site focuses on large scale implementation of the Ottensmeyer Plan in Canada.
 In other jurisdictions with different reactor types and different geography the implementation detail may be different.
 The key steps of the Enhanced Ottensmeyer Plan are:

-b) Economic transport of both used CANDU fuel concentrate and nearly pure uranium oxide to the reprocessing site;
+b) Economic transport of both used CANDU fuel TRU concentrate and nearly pure uranium oxide to the reprocessing site;

-c) Reduction of oxides to metals;
+c) Reduction of metal oxides to metals;

 e) Three hundred year dry accessible storage of the remaining fission products;

-h) Using FNRs to convert fertile U-238 in the FNR blanket into fissile Pu-239 and Pu-240;
+h) Using FNRs to convert fertile U-238 in the FNR blanket into TRU;

 i) Extraction of fission products from used FNR core fuel;